 - How might I feel during and after the chemo treatments?

-- Is there anything I can do or take to prepare for side effects of chemotherapy?
+- Is there anything I can do or take to prepare for side effects of chemo?

-- What can I do to help with nausea, vomiting, fatigue and other common side effects?
+- What can I do to help with nausea, vomiting, fatigue and other common chemo side effects?

 - How will this affect my daily life and work?